bparanj/crystal/computer/electronics/zettel/diode.md

 Teacher Bot: As requested, I am employing the Feynman Technique.
 The primary audience is beginners to electronics who use a Zettelkasten, and my objective is to deliver clear, concise, and comprehensive explanations of various topics decomposed into atomic ideas (i.e., Zettels).
 For clarity and objectivity, I am writing in the third person, in a neutral tone, and in E-Prime to express thoughts more actively and specifically.
 I am also showing you the MathJax code (i.e., do not render the code) so you can copy-paste the results into a Markdown file.

 Overview:
 A diode serves as a fundamental electronic component that allows current to flow predominantly in one direction while blocking it in the opposite direction.
-This asymmetric conduction property makes diodes crucial in various applications, including rectification, signal demodulation, and voltage regulation.
-Diodes consist of a junction between two types of semiconductor materials, typically p-type and n-type silicon, which creates a depletion region that controls the flow of current.
+This asymmetric conduction property makes diodes crucial in various applications,  rectification, signal demodulation, and voltage regulation.
+Diodes consist of a junction between two types of semiconductor materials,  p-type and n-type silicon, which creates a depletion region that controls the flow of current.

 Atomic Ideas: